CartoDB/documentation/app/content/carto-user-manual/tutorials/selecting-out-of-home-panels-using-geosegmentation.md

     ![Map aggregate score for each panel](/img/cloud-native-workspace/tutorials/tutorial17_map_ooh_geosegmentation_panel_buffers_score.png)

-    For more information on the Intersect and Aggregate analysis please visit the page [here] (/carto-user-manual/maps/sql-analyses/#intersect-and-aggregate)
+    For more information on the Intersect and Aggregate analysis please visit the page [here](/carto-user-manual/maps/sql-analyses/#intersect-and-aggregate).

 21. Next we should select the "Audience index score" as the second source we will be getting data from (first being the buffer source).
 We will aggregate normalized scores for each buffer using an averaging operation, rather than summing up, so that we can get a final score between 0 and 100 for each panel.